A new solution and concrete implementation steps for Artificial General Intelligence: Characteristics of human-like intelligence

+For humans, from the Big Bang to today, we have been living in a four-dimensional information matrix composed of Tokens (a tensor of three-dimensional space + time dimension).
+This four-dimensional Tokens matrix contains all the information that humans can obtain.
+Through memory and forgetting mechanisms, humans gradually summarize those common Token combinations and use some language symbols (voice, pictures, or symbols) to represent them.
+This is a concept.
+Humans use concepts to describe any information in the matrix.
+This is chatting and writing articles using language.

+Obviously, the language symbol itself is only a component of the concept, and the concept represents a common Token combination.
+A concept is a set of coordinate basis clusters in the information space matrix we are in.
+Under such a basis cluster, the coefficient expression of common information is sparse.
+This is because humans, for the convenience of expressing common information, have formed a set of basis clusters agreed upon within the group through memory and forgetting mechanisms and survival of the fittest by summarizing common Token combinations.
+Then, using such a basis cluster, any spatial and temporal arrangement of Tokens is expressed.
+Obviously, Chinese and English are two sets of basis clusters in the information space.
+They can both be used to express any information in the matrix. \cite{ref38}\cite{ref25}\cite{ref26}\cite{ref27}\cite{ref28}

-In deep learning, the coefficient of each layer of neural network is behind a set of implicit coordinate bases.
-The neural network from layer A to layer A + 1 is essentially A substrate transformation process from layer A (expressing information together with the base cluster corresponding to the underlying coordinate base corresponding to layer A) to the coefficient matrix of layer B (expressing information together with the underlying coordinate base cluster corresponding to layer B).
-Then the information is partially compressed or discarded by the nonlinear function.
-The essence of deep learning is to use the "trial and error method" to find a suitable set of coordinate base clusters, which can dilute the "useful information" coefficient matrix in the input information.
+In deep learning, the coefficients of each layer of neural network are behind a group of basis clusters that do not appear explicitly.
+From layer A neural network to layer A + 1 neural network, in essence, it is a process of basis transformation from the A basis cluster to the A + 1 layer basis cluster.
+Then, through a nonlinear function, part of the information is compressed or discarded.
+Then the next attempt is made.
+Therefore, the essence of deep learning is to regard all input information as a matrix.
+Then, using the trial method, find a suitable matrix basis.
+When using this basis to decompose or generate the information of concern, the coefficient matrix is sparse.

-The purpose of the residual network is to reduce the amount of information loss in each layer of the neural network, so that the machine can make multiple transformations, thus having a greater probability of finding the preferred base cluster.
-The purpose of regularization is to make the hidden base of the intermediate layer neural network as close as possible to the orthogonal system, so as to avoid the influence of dimensions and avoid the emergence of local optimum.
-It achieves this purpose by forcing the coefficient matrix of the middle layer close to the thinning matrix.

-The high-dimensional features created by deep learning are a set of coordinate base clusters in its information matrix.
-But it does not have the constraint of "using common Tokens combinations".
-It uses the "trial and error method" under the error constraint, the established coordinate base clusters, more inclined efficient orthogonal expression.
-It is more efficient at expressing overall useful information, but different from human habits (humans only need to express those common information efficiently), so "deep learning" and "human" communication are "chicken and duck", less than one piece.

-In a large model, the attention mechanism, in essence, is to predict the common degree (occurrence probability) of the local statistical knowledge obtained through pre-training, and to become the preferred coordinate base cluster to identify, analyze and generate various Tokens combinations.